Interface Map¶

 - Criticality: Business importance (Business critical, High, Medium, Low)

-- Assets: Assets hosting this app, grouped by environment.
-Click an asset name to open its workspace.
+- Servers: Servers hosting this app, grouped by environment.
+Click a server name to open its workspace.

-- Support information: Contacts with their roles.
-Click to navigate to the application's Technical tab.
+- Support information: Support contacts with their roles.
+Click a contact name to navigate to the application's Technical tab.

 Interface panel¶